 What a monumental day January 15 th, 2014 was for the Interdisciplinary Studies Community.
 After months of tireless work by the GPA Fiona Fernandes, the Christopher Innes Interdisciplinary Studies Student Lounge was opened !
 Originally housed in McLaughlin College and now occupying a lovely space on the 1st floor of Vanier College, this space provides a place for IS students to land when they arrive at York on class or committee meeting days.
 It has computers, student mailboxes, a fridge and microwave, and somewhat comfortable seating. !
 Dr. Innes, founder of the program provided opening remarks, as did Associate Dean Graduate Studies, Dr. Fahim Quadir.
 Dr. Leyton-Brown welcomed IS officially to McLaughlin College, Fiona Fernandes invited students to make this lounge their own and Dr. van Daalen-Smith officially named the lounge in honor of the program’s founding Director.
-Students are asked to email the gpa for the passcode number.
-But remember sshhhhh it's just our lounge so no sharing the code. 🙂
+Students are asked to email the GPA for the passcode number.
+But remember sshhhhh it's just our lounge so no sharing the code. 🙂 You can obtain the code from the program office.

 Interdisciplinary Studies LIBRARIANS